ArgonneCPAC/diffsmhm/README.md

 This assigns each rank a single GPU, which greatly improves runtime in this demo case of running 8 MPI ranks across 4 GPUs.
 In general, this code supports multiple GPUs per MPI rank, but for the demo use the affinity script.

-The optimization and inference scripts we use here take .npy files as input, so if using different data you'll want to make sure you have wprp, wprp error, and radial bins in that format.
+The optimization and inference scripts we use here take hdf5 files as input, so if using different data you'll want to make sure you have wprp, wprp error, and radial bins in that format.
+The optimization and inference codes expect 1 hdf5 file with keys "wprp", "rpbins", and "wprp_error".
+Outputs saving model parameters and HMC output will each be another hdf5 file; one for the parameters theta and one for the HMC adaptation and chain info.

 ## Create "goal" data
 First, we generate the "goal" wprp measurement using `scripts/compute_one_wprp.py`: